Updated July 14, 2023

-Risk analysis is a small component of risk management technique, wherein the risk manager conducts a pro-active evaluation of risks associated with a particular project or event or the whole organisation through risk assessment procedures, develops a risk mitigation plan accordingly to manage those identified risks & makes sure that the plan is implemented in the organisation.
+Risk analysis is a small component of risk management technique, wherein the risk manager conducts a pro-active evaluation of risks associated with a particular project or event or the whole organization through risk assessment procedures, develops a risk mitigation plan accordingly to manage those identified risks & makes sure that the program is implemented in the organization.

 - Suppose you want to invest in a stock.
 What do we expect after such an investment?
 A positive return.
 What if the return turns negative?
 That’s called a risk to the investment.

-- Risk can be any negative outcome of any event or transaction or any business transaction.
-Analysing the risk means identifying the possible issues that may affect the key objectives.
+- Risk can be any negative outcome of any event, transaction, or business transaction.
+Analyzing the risk means identifying the possible issues affecting the critical objectives.

-- Risk analysis is not an assured event to happen but just a probability of the occurrence of an adverse event within the entity that may affect an entity’s operations.
+- Risk analysis is not an assured event but a probability of an adverse event within the entity that may affect an entity’s operations.

-- The risk analysis concept can be applied to various events or transactions or situations, or entities.
-Some of the examples of risk analysis are the chances of success or failure of a business plan, a standard deviation of a portfolio return, volatility in the stock market, etc.
+- Risk analysis can be applied to various events, transactions, situations, or entities.
+Some examples of risk analysis are the chances of success or failure of a business plan, a standard deviation of a portfolio return, volatility in the stock market, etc.

 - Risk analysis may be classified either as quantitative risk analysis or qualitative risk analysis.
-Quantitative risk analysis is based on simulation or deterministic method (i.e. based on some quantities of data).
-The variables are mostly based on certain logical assumptions.
+Quantitative risk analysis is based on simulation or deterministic methods (i.e., on some data quantities).
+The variables are primarily based on certain logical assumptions.
 An example of quantitative risk analysis includes the Monte Carlo simulation.

 Process of Risk Analysis

-The main steps in the risk analysis process are described as below:
+The main steps in the risk analysis process are described below:

 - Risk Assessment Survey: This is the first step in the risk analysis process.
-This step involves obtaining sufficient information from the management of the entity for whom the analysis is being done.
-In case of any back-holding by the management, the objective of risk analysis may not be served.
-Under this step, specific risks relevant to the situation are analysed.
-In terms of risk analysis of a stock, data regarding past returns are obtained under this step.
+This step involves obtaining sufficient information from the entity management for whom the analysis is being done.
+In case of any back-holding by the administration, the objective of risk analysis may not be served.
+Under this step, specific risks relevant to the situation are analyzed.
+Regarding stock risk analysis, data regarding past returns are obtained under this step.

 - Identification of Probable Risk: The above step provides inputs for the second step.
 The survey helps the risk manager to identify various events due to which risk can occur.
-Risks can be an occurrence of human error or fire or natural calamity or any potential outburst, etc. For a stock, identification of risk is associated with attributes of the company.
+Risks can be an occurrence of human error or fire or natural calamity or any potential outburst, etc. For a stock, risk identification is associated with the company’s attributes.

-- Analyse the risk: After identification of risk in the second step, the risk manager needs to perform an analysis of risk.
+- Analyze the risk: After identification of risk in the second step, the risk manager needs to perform an analysis of risk.
 Here, analysis means assessment of the likelihood of occurrence of the adverse event.
-This step should provide inputs regarding the possible implications of risk occurrence & the impact on the objectives of the entity.
-For a stock, this step simply means the percentage of loss to be suffered in case of a downfall in the price of stock & consideration of available hedging instruments to hedge the occurrence of loss.
+This step should provide inputs regarding the possible implications of risk occurrence & the impact on the entity’s objectives.
+For a stock, this step means the percentage of loss to be suffered in case of a downfall in the stock price & consideration of available hedging instruments to hedge the occurrence of failure.

 - Risk Mitigation Plan: This is part & parcel of the above step.
 Here, a formal plan is formulated to mitigate the risk to the extent possible.
 Here, recommendations are provided to mitigate the risk for each valuable asset.
 For a stock, the mitigation plan is choosing a derivative to cover the loss suffered.

-- Implement the plan: After the preparation of the risk mitigation plan, it is critically analysed whether the plan will be effective for the said purpose.
+- Implement the plan: After preparing the risk mitigation plan, it is critically analyzed whether the program will be effective for the said purpose.
 Measures are taken to reduce the risks.
 Priority attention is given to high-risk category events.
 For a stock, this step means buying or selling the derivative to recover the loss in stock.

 - Monitor Risks: The job is not done just at the implementation stage.
-Regular scrutiny is made to ensure that the plan is working well within the set parameters.
-In case of deviation or in case the plan does not protect from risk, the plan needs to be revised to consider new risks.
+Regular scrutiny is made to ensure that the plan works well within the set parameters.
+In case of deviation or the program does not protect from risk, the plan must be revised to consider new risks.
 For a stock, this step means monitoring the returns of a derivative instrument.

 Example of Risk Analysis

-Lets’ consider that a company needs to purchase a new type of raw material for its new business segment.
+Suppose a company needs to purchase a new raw material for its new business segment.
 Should it purchase the raw material from any of the available contacts?
 Each decision has some impact.

-There are few risks, such as purchases are made from unapproved vendors, purchases are made at higher prices than market prices, or supplier provides quality materials.
-In this example, we have devised a risk analysis plan which identifies the risk, provides mitigations & provide control parameters for mitigation of risks.
+There are a few risks, such as purchases from unapproved vendors, higher prices than market prices, or suppliers providing quality materials.
+In this example, we have devised a risk analysis plan which identifies the risk, provides mitigations & provides control parameters for mitigating risks.
 The details of the matrix are as under:

 |Risk Matrix||Process Step I||Process Step II||Process Step III|